learn-vuejs/vue-patterns/docs/patterns/README.md

 ## Renderless Component

-A renderless component is basically a component that does not render any HTML to the DOM but insides provides reusable JavaScript logic abstracted into a SFC.
+A renderless component is basically a component that does not render any HTML to the DOM but inside provides reusable JavaScript logic abstracted into a SFC.

 A renderless component makes use of the **Slots API** in order to achieve what we want.